Your geography is linked to your health

 Introducing geomedicine, an emerging concept in health care.
-Someday, when you visit a doctor, you might tell him or her your “place history” – how where you’ve lived might have affected your health.
+Someday, when you visit a doctor, you might tell him or her your “place history” – how where you’ve lived, or your personal geography – might have affected your health.
 Bill Davenhall is with the geographical software company Esri, a major producer of Geographic Information Systems (GIS) software.
 The company helps make it possible to capture, analyze, and present data linked to geographic locations.
 Davenhall and others at Esri believe “place history” brings a new and necessary dimension to 21st century health care.
 Davenhall spoke with EarthSky’s Jorge Salazar.

 Tell us about geomedicine.
 What is it exactly?